 Applying to college is like applying to a job.
 You want to stand out for your abilities and personality and show how you'll add a special something to the place.
 Here are a few tips:

 Early bird gets the scholarship

 The earlier you apply, the better.
-Creighton's deadline for priority consideration for scholarships is December 1, 2013.
+Creighton's extended deadline for priority consideration for scholarships is March 1, 2015.

 For the Activities Resume

 While it's good to list any activity in which you were involved, make sure you highlight the ones that really mattered to you and reflect who you are.
 Where did you really spend your time before or after school?
 What accomplishments show how you made a difference in your school or community?
 That will tell admissions counselors a lot about you.
 Go into detail on these.